 - Gender and body build

-- Any drugs taken alongside alcohol consumption
+- Any drugs are taken alongside alcohol consumption

 Do You Lose Your License for Your First DUI in CT?

 Connecticut laws state that you will be subject to a 45-day driver’s license suspension upon a first conviction for DUI.
 However, if you received a suspension for refusing a chemical test, you will not need to serve a second suspension period.
 In addition, you will need to have an ignition interlock device on your vehicle for one year as a condition for getting your license restored.
+A Plainville DUI defense attorney can help your case.

 Getting Your License Reinstated